 Layered Boards

 Grid-based games like Tic Tac Toe can also be implemented using multiple layers, where each player interacts with their own Quadrille.
-This strategy cleanly separates game state per player, improving clarity and modularity—especially in multiplayer, strongly typed, or bitboard-based setups.
+This strategy keeps game state cleanly separated per player, improving clarity and modularity—especially in multiplayer, strongly typed, or bitboard-based setups.

 Instead of placing both players’ moves on a single grid, each player fills their own layer, overlaid during display.
-Win detection is simpler and more general: shared structural patterns are matched independently on each layer, with no need for player-specific values.
-This approach also supports dynamic sizes, varied value types, and scales naturally to more complex rules.
+Win detection is simpler and more general: a shared set of structural patterns is checked independently on each layer, with no need for player-specific values.
+This approach supports dynamic sizes, varied value types, and scales naturally to more complex rules.

 • How to use multiple Quadrille layers for per-player state

-• How to detect wins by comparing each layer against shared patterns
+• How to detect wins by checking shared patterns across layers

-• How to generate win patterns declaratively using predicate functions
+• How to generate win patterns declaratively with predicates

 • How to work with dynamic board sizes using createQuadrille(n, n, predicate, value)